 Exciting News!!!!
-Repower Shoalhaven has entered into an arrangement with Flow Power to co-develop a 3MWac solar farm for the Shoalhaven.
+Repower Shoalhaven has entered into a Joint Development Agreement with Flow Power to co-develop a 3MWac solar farm for the Shoalhaven.
 Flow Power is a substantial electricity retailer operating in Victoria and NSW focussing on renewable energy.
-The goal of the arrangement is for Repower Shoalhaven and Flow Power to have equal share in the ownership of a 3MWac solar farm located on Nowra Hill Road, off BTU Road, on land leased from Shoalhaven City Council.
+The goal of the arrangement is for Repower Shoalhaven and Flow Power to participate in the development of a 3MWac solar farm located on Nowra Hill Road, off BTU Road, on land leased from Shoalhaven City Council.

 Most of us are frustrated by the lack of strong political leadership in addressing global warming and accelerated climate change.
 But there is a large amount of investment and innovation in renewables happening on a local and industry level despite the policy vacuum.

 In the last 12 months, the 23 community funded solar projects administered by Repower Shoalhaven have:

 * reduced CO2 emission by 700 tonnes

 * reduced the power bills of local businesses and farms

 REPOWER Shoalhaven is seeking to build a solar farm that builds on the national momentum for community-based solar power.
 This is a community initiative planned to supply 4 Megawatts of affordable, solar generated electricity to the Shoalhaven community on a not for profit basis.
 Up to 2,000 households and/or businesses could be provided with lower cost, renewable energy from the project.
 The site selected is, subject to the resolution of access issues, a former waste management site in South Nowra.
 The project aims to take a degraded, contaminated site of little intrinsic value, and turn it into a hub for renewable energy.
 A dedicated team is working hard to bring this project to reality.
 Stay up to date with the project by signing up to the email list here.